 - Coordinate with Other Jurisdictions.
 The CEC has lead responsibility for Title 20 and 24 regulations but their work is greatly affected, positively and negatively, by other governmental bodies.
-(Short, Mid Term) - The federal government has primary responsibility for appliance/equipment standards.
-In fact, if a given product is regulated by the federal government, state regulations are pre-empted. - Local governments in California enforce Title 24, as discussed in the compliance strategy in this section. - The statutory framework may be amended by the legislature and governor. - Although California is a very large market in its own, its adoption of appliance/equipment standards can be benefited by parallel action of other states. - Coordinate with Other Regulations.
+(Near to Long Term) - The federal government has primary responsibility for appliance/equipment standards.
+In fact, if a given product is regulated by the federal government, state regulations are pre-empted. - The statutory framework may be amended by the legislature and governor. - Although California is a very large market in its own, its adoption of appliance/equipment standards can be benefited by parallel action of other states. - Coordinate with Other Regulations.
 Several current and future regulations affect energy use, but none more so than those that will be promulgated pursuant to AB32.
 CARB, the CPUC and the CEC will need to continue to communicate and coordinate to ensure that the overlapping efficiency and climate goals substantively support each other and do not send mixed direction to regulated parties.
-(Short Term) - Coordinate with Other Efficiency Programs.
-Codes & Standards by their nature are more focused on eliminating inefficient products and practices than on developing or popularizing new highly efficient ones.
-Accordingly, Codes & Standards should be coordinated with efficiency programs that do just that, namely: (Short, Mid Term) - Utility incentive and rebate programs - Emerging technology and R&D efforts - Voluntary benchmarking and labeling schemes, such as Energy Star, LEED and ASHRAE - Government-supported incentives, such as federal tax credits - Efforts promoting efficiency for building types that are not regulated by Title 24 (e.g. hospitals), such as voluntary energy codes for those building types - Coordinate with Affected Parties.
-Although regulations can be contentious, they benefit from good communication with affected parties, in particular the regulated industries (both individual companies and trade associations) as well as key stakeholders, such as efficiency advocates.
-Robust communication can improve Codes & Standards: (Short, Mid Term)
+(Near to Long Term)